 Smartphones have become increasingly expensive over the past couple of years.
 This has ushered in a new breed of value-for-money handsets that smartly cut back on premium extras while nailing the fundamentals.
 This includes standouts like the Google Pixel 4a and OnePlus’ own Nord 2.
 However, there is a point where the price-specs/features compromise goes too far.
 That’s sadly where the Nord N100 comes in.

 Sure, it’s good enough for those who don’t care about cameras, performance, or design.
 However, its quality in those areas is so low that buyers will likely want to upgrade before long, nullifying the savings you get over the best mid-range devices.

 I urge you to consider something that costs just a little more money.
 You will likely get more bang for your buck than if you were to pick up the OnePlus Nord N100.
-If you’re adamant about that sub-£200 budget, there are still better options out there such as the Redmi Note 9.
+If you’re adamant about that ~$200 budget, you should at least opt for this phone’s modestly upgraded successor, the Nord N200.